 "Spas used to take the temptation factor out of eating," Susie Ellis says, as exemplified by this old photo of spa cuisine from Brenners Park.
 Debbie Zie, general manager of Cal-a-Vie agrees.
 "The consciousness has totally changed," she says.
 "When I first started working here, the average calorie request for women who wanted to lose weight was 800 calories."

-In the mid-'90s weight-watching changed due to the increasing availability of authentic data; spas began to realize that restricting calories to low levels was actually counterproductive.
+In the mid-"90s weight-watching changed due to the increasing availability of authentic data; spas began to realise that restricting calories to low levels was actually counterproductive.

-"That's when we started building up our menu, and then we went to 1,000 calories for women, for reduction, and then we got it up to 1200," Zie of Cal-a-Vie says.
-"It was really just a reeducation of the guest and the general public; they now know that in order to have a great exercise program, you have to have great nutrition to sustain your ability to keep up with a fitness program that will be effective, healthy and help keep your weight on track."
+"That"s when we started building up our menu, and then we went to 1,000 calories for women, for reduction, and then we got it up to 1200," Zie of Cal-a-Vie says.
+"It was really just a re-education of the guest and the general public; they now know that in order to have a great exercise programme, you have to have great nutrition to sustain your ability to keep up with a fitness programme that will be effective, healthy and help keep your weight on track."

 Detox Rises as Flexibility Increases

-"Nowadays, there is more temptation in spa cuisine, which has also contributed to the popularization of detoxification services at spas," Ellis says.
-In the '80s, detox and health consultations weren't as important to people as they are now; back then it was more about refraining from alcohol or cigarettes.
+"Nowadays, there is more temptation in spa cuisine, which has also contributed to the popularisation of detoxification services at spas," Ellis says.
+In the "80s, detox and health consultations weren"t as important to people as they are now; back then it was more about refraining from alcohol or cigarettes.
 Now people go to spas like Clinique La Prairie to learn how to age better, and spas like Rancho La Puerta to learn about healthier lifestyles.